Map-A-Droid/MAD-docs/madmin/index.rst

   auto_config
   events

-MADmin is the front-end for Map'A'Droid and where you will configure the workers.
+MADmin is the administration portal for Map'A'Droid and where you will configure the workers.
 MADmin is broken into several core components which will be described below.
 This should not be a user-facing page as that should be handled by a frontend.
 More information on frontends can be found at :ref:`MAD Frontends<sec_frontends>`.

 Map
 ****

 View a map with the most up-to-date information from your system.
-The map allows you to draw new geofences on the system.
+The map allows you to draw eofences without ever leaving MADmin.
 To do this click on the polygon icon on the top-right of the map.

 Quests